 Overnight flight from London to Mumbai with British Airways.
 (N)

-Arrive and transfer to the Hyatt Regency for an overnight stay.
+Arrive and transfer to the LaLiT Mumbai (or similar) for an overnioght stay.
 (N)

 Morning at leisure.
 Later this afternoon, board the Deccan Odyssey train for a 7-night journey through the Deccan.
 (B)